govuk-one-login/mobile-ios-logging/README.md

 # Logging

-A Swift Package useable for HTTP logging and passing analytics to a third-party SDK, also included is an abstraction for using Google's Firebase analytics platform.
+A Swift Package usable for HTTP logging and passing analytics to a third-party SDK, also included is an abstraction class for using Google's Firebase analytics platform.

 ## Installation